-Style guides are serve an important role for writers.
-They establish guidelines to improve communication, ensure consistency, and enforce best practices in composition, presentation, and language.
-They may vary in scope and length, but they always represent the specific needs of the business and it’s customers..
+Style guides serve an important role, establishing guidelines to improve communication, ensure consistency, and enforce best practices in composition, presentation, and language, and representing the specific needs of the business and it’s customers.

-Most organizations adopt one of the major manuals of style, like the Chicago Manual of Style or the Microsoft Manual of Style, as their foundation.
-Most also develop an internal manual representing the “house style" that further defines the voice, tone, and vocabulary for the organization.
+Most organizations adopt one of the major manuals of style (like the Chicago Manual of Style or the Microsoft Manual of Style) and develop an internal "house style" that further defines the voice, tone, and vocabulary.

 We find style guides everywhere–in stand-alone documents, application templates, in stylesheets–and we find more when we move out of desktop publishing into automated publishing systems.

 In this session, you’ll learn how style guides can help with collaboration and improve consistency.
 I’ll describe the different kinds of style guides, what each contains, and when you need them.
 We’ll talk about the different kinds of style guides and what each one covers.
 We’ll normalize some vocabulary so you will always know what someone else means.

 Liz Fraley, CEO of Single-Sourcing Solutions, is well known for her advocacy of defining requirements.
 She has founded two companies, sits on the boards of three non-profits, and is constantly coming up with new ways to share knowledge in the technical communications and content industries.
 She has worked in high-tech and government sectors, at companies of all different sizes (from startups to huge enterprises).
 She advocates approaches that directly improve organizational efficiency, productivity, and interoperability.
 If you ask her, she’ll say she’s happiest when those around her are successful.
 She's the author of “Arbortext 101: Best Practices for Configuring, Authoring, Styling, and Publishing with Arbortext,” available on Amazon.
 She has several more planned.